 I knew I had to do more to treat Tofu, and prevent bacterial conjunctivitis once and for all.
 None of the fleece liners or simple DIY solution was going to completely cure and prevent the bacterial infection.
 Determined to cure Tofu's condition, I started doing more research.
 I learned about different fabric materials and various creation process.
 I arranged more meetings and discussions with the experts.
 With countless repetition of creating prototype and observing Tofu's symptom, I finally ended up with what is now a GuineaDad Liner (actually the version 1).

 I didn't create GuineaDad Liner to sell.
 My sole goal was to cure Tofu's bacterial infection and prevent any sorts of disease for my other two girls, Peanut and Dumpling, as well.
 Luckily, some people in the guinea pig community was following our story, and also wanted it made for her guinea pigs.
 That's how we started, and we are where we are now.
 My wish is the same as every pet owners in the world.
-I want my girls to live a long life, happily and healthily.
+I want my girls to live a long, happy, and most importantly healthy life.

 GuineaDad Liner is the fruit of love, and has become its own category.
 I am glad to receive mails from the customers everyday about how GuineaDad Liner has helped their guinea pigs.
 Not only promoting young guinea pigs to stay happy and healthy, we have helped sick and old guinea pigs until their last day.
 The guinea pig parents were thankful for the product that it improved their health and strongly believe that GuineaDad Liner extended their time to live happy until the end.
 Below is one of many emails that I received from guinea pig parents.